Olympics 2024: How IBA's chaotic conference unfolded amid boxing eligibility row at Paris Games

-A team-mate of Imane Khelif gate-crashed a chaotic International Boxing Association press conference, where the eligibility row over the Algerian's Olympic participation was discussed; Sky Sports' Geraint Hughes discusses what happened in a bizarre Monday at the Paris Olympics.
+A team-mate of Imane Khelif gate-crashed a chaotic International Boxing Association press conference, where eligibility row over the Algerian's Olympic participation was discussed; Sky Sports' Geraint Hughes discusses what happened in a bizarre Monday at the Paris Olympics

 "Extraordinary, chaotic and shambolic".
 The IBA's press conference transcended into chaos on Monday as the organisation attempted to outline its position on the ongoing eligibility row within Olympic boxing.